lavollmer/news-homepage/README-author.md

 ### What I learned

-There were a number of things I learned building this project which was fun and exciting.
+This project was both fun and challenging, providing numerous learning opportunities.

-Things I learned as I went through the build:
+Here are some key takeaways:
-1. An indvidual needs to extract the zip file on Microsoft computers to be able to access images to move into the src images folder in VS Studio Code.
+1. **File Extraction on Windows**: An indvidual needs to extract the zip file on Microsoft computers to be able to access images to move into the src images folder in VS Studio Code.
 This was the first project I build on a Windows computer, normally I use MacOS.
-2. In the beginning when I was cleaning my file for basic structure, I deleted the public index.html file.
+2. **Importance of `public/index.html`**: In the beginning when I was cleaning my file for basic structure, I deleted the public index.html file.
 I learned to not delete your public index.html file.
 I had to go back to my Github previous commit save, copy that file and add it back into my project.
 The public index.html file is the main HTML page that is loaded when someone visits the site or is the "entry point".
 In a React application, the file includes a div with the id of roo and the React app is loaded into this div by JS code.
 When you run npm run build the React scripts take the JS code and inject it into this index.html file which is served to the brower.
 If deleted, the build process won't know where to inject the JS code and won't load the file to your site.
-3. With react-router-dom, an individual needs to wrap the project's code in the index.js file.
+3. **Using `react-router-dom`**: With react-router-dom, an individual needs to wrap the project's code in the index.js file.
 This allows for the project to receive all functionality of the router dom for all components.

 ```js
 //Wrapping the App component with the Router component to enable routing in all the components